AtharvJamdar/Design-and-Verification-of-an-8-bit-Microcontroller-/readme.md

-## Project Title

-### Design and Verification of an 8-bit Microcontroller using Verilog
+## Design and Verification of an 8-bit Microcontroller using Verilog

 ## Project Summary